 - After 25 minutes, remove the chicken from the tray and add in the sliced chorizo, garlic and whole cherry tomatoes.

 - Using a large spoon, toss everything together to coat in the oil/juices and then spread everything out again into one even layer.
 Place the chicken back on top, skin side up.

 - Roast in the oven for a further 20 minutes. (keep an eye on the chorizo to make sure it doesn’t burn)

-- Serve the traybake on its own or with a green salad or steamed green veg and some crusty French bread to mop up the juices.
+- Serve the traybake on its own, or with a green salad or steamed green veg, and with some crusty French bread to mop up the juices.

 - Not suitable for freezing (except the chicken on its own IS suitable for freezing).